3r1sn5/ErlsnWu/About.md

 -I’m Errolson Wu a.k.a.
-ErlsnWu or E.W., a computer science enthusiast.
-Either hardware or software.
+ErlsnWu or E.W., a computer science & engineering enthusiast.

 -Heading to Machine/Deep Learning Engineer right now.

--Programming lanugage:Python, C++, C, Ruby, Julia, R and Java(Still learning Julia and some Web).

 -To reach me @Gmail: a0987567908@gmail.com or errolsongodyr@gmail.com @Yahoo: a0976238036@yahoo.com